keu/docs/astro/install-aws.md

 From here, our team will provision an Astro Cluster according to the specifications you provided.

-## Step 3: Create a cross-account IAM Role for Astro
+## Step 3: Create a Cross-Account IAM Role for Astro

 Once your Astro Cluster has been created, an Astronomer team member will provide you with an [External ID](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-user_externalid.html) that will allow Astronomer to connect to your AWS account.
 Save the External ID as a secret or in an otherwise secure format for use in the AWS CLI.